David B. Wake

+Early life

 Wake was born in Webster, South Dakota, and grew up in nearby Pierpont.
 His mother was a high school biology teacher.
 He cited as a strong influence his maternal grandfather, a Lutheran pastor and amateur naturalist who took David on botanical walks and introduced him to Latin terminology and evolutionary principles.
 When Wake was in high school his family moved to Washington state where he completed high school and enrolled in Pacific Lutheran College, declaring a history major and considering a career in law.
 He soon decided to become a biologist instead, graduating in 1958, and chose to pursue graduate school at the University of Southern California under Jay M. Savage.
 He chose salamanders as a model of how species diversify, earning an M.S. in 1960 and PhD in 1964: writing his doctoral dissertation on the biology of lungless salamanders (family Plethodontidae).

+Academic career

 Wake was hired by the University of Chicago in 1964, where he worked until 1969, when he was hired as faculty member of UC Berkeley and curator of the Museum of Vertebrate Zoology.
 He served as director of the MVZ from 1971 to 1998.
 During his time as a graduate student, Wake met his future wife, Marvalee Hendricks, who was a student in a course he taught.
 She also became a graduate student in the Savage lab, and they married in 1962.
 Their son, Thomas, is a zooarchaeologist.
 Along with Elizabeth Jockusch, he identified several new species of Batrachoseps salamanders in 2001.

+Personal life

 Wake died on April 29, 2021, at his home in Oakland, California.